zhuy16/learning_notes/0_condaIsMyFriend.md

 # jupyterhub setup on Locus (NIAID HPC system)

-** don't confuse myself with different environment with the same name** This one is the system jupyterenv environment that need to be modified.
+** don't confuse myself with a different environment with the same name** This one is the system jupyterenv environment that needs to be modified.

 >source activate /sysapps/cluster/software/Anaconda3/5.3.0/envs/jupyterenv